 East Cobb is a very family-oriented area, and many of attractions here reflect that.
 Dozens of shopping centers are scattered throughout the area, but The Avenue, East Cobb outdoor mall is one of the most popular.
 It is home to suburbanite favorites like Bed, Bath & Beyond, Gap, Pottery Barn, and Coldwater Creek.
 Merchant’s Walk is another popular shopping spot.
 For a day of family fun, Six Flags Whitewater is located nearby in the city of Marietta.
-The Marietta Ice Center is another way to spend a day of healthy fun with the kids.
-After a day of ice skating or playing at the water park, East Cobb has its own 14-scren movie theater.
+After a day of ice skating or playing at the water park, East Cobb has its own 14-screen movie theater.
 Of course, you’ll want to stop for dinner first at one of the community’s top restaurants like Seed Kitchen and Bar, Marlow’s Tavern, and Williamson Brothers Bar-B-Q.

 East Cobb is made up of established neighborhoods with cozy brick ranch-style homes, new swim and tennis communities, and country club-style homes in gated communities.
 Home prices typically start around $200,000 and can range up into the multi-millions.
 Each neighborhood offers its own unique characteristics.
 For example, East Park has 362 homes and is modeled after Colonial Williamsburg.
 Princeton Mill is a very social community with regular events for adults and children.
 Tally Green is a popular swim and tennis community located in an excellent school district.
 Somerset is beautiful neighborhood with its own lake and wooded lots.